serverless/serverless/lib/plugins/google/README.md

 6. The "Key type" should be "JSON".
 7. Click on "Create" to create your private key.
 8. That's your so called `keyfile` which should be downloaded on your machine.
-9. Save the `keyfile` to your serverless service folder.
-MAKE SURE it is in your `.gitignore`.
+9. Save the `keyfile` somewhere secure.
+We recommend making a folder in your root folder and putting it there.
+Like this, `~/.gcloud/keyfile.json`.
+You can change the file name from `keyfile` to anything.
+Remember the path you saved it to.

+#### Export your credentials / keyfile name

+Export an environment variable with the path to your `keyfile`.

+`GOOGLE_APPLICATION_CREDENTIALS=keyfile.json`

-### Export the Google Cloud project
+#### Export the Google Cloud project

 Export an environment variable with the name of your Google Cloud project.

 `export GCLOUD_PROJECT=my-gcloud-project123`

-### Export your credentials / keyfile name

-Export an environment variable with the path to your `keyfile`.

-`GOOGLE_APPLICATION_CREDENTIALS=keyfile.json`

 #### Deploy